Micellar water: skincare benefits and uses

 What is micellar water?

-Dr Aneesha Ahmad, GP, dermatologist and medical director of Skyn Doctor, explains that micellar water is made up of micelles (very small balls of cleansing oil molecules) suspended in soft purified water which removes impurities from the skin.
+Dr Aneesha Ahmad, GP, dermatologist and medical director of Skyn Doctor, Huddersfield, Leeds, explains that micellar water is made up of very small balls of cleansing oil molecules (micelles) suspended in soft purified water which removes impurities from your skin.

 Facial wash or cleanser.